AdewaleAdeniji/AdewaleAdeniji/README.md

-- 🌱 I’m currently learning Nodejs
+- 🌱 I’m currently learning Java

-- I can use React, NextJS, VueJS, PHP, Golang, Laravel.
+- I can use React, NodeJS NextJS, VueJS, PHP, Golang, Laravel.

-- I have over 5 years of experience in frontend development
+- I have over 5 years of experience in software development

-- ❓ Ask me about anything related to Frontend Engineering and related technologies.
+- ❓ Ask me about anything related to Frontend/Backend Engineering and related technologies.